NREL/pt-melt/Docs/source/ptmelt.rst

   models.
 The blocks are designed to be easily combined with other blocks, and to be easily extended.

+- :ref:`Layers Module <ptmelt.layers>`: The layers are redefined PyTorch layers that are used in some of the blocks.
+The layers are designed to be plug-in replacements for some of the default PyTorch layers, but with additional functionality.

 - :ref:`Losses Module <ptmelt.losses>`: The losses are custom loss functions that should be used with their respective models.
 Certain loss functions are designed to be used with specific models, but others can be used with any model.